erikaxe/eriaxe/README.md

 I'm Erik, a passionate front end developer with a keen interest in computers.
 Explore my website and this repository to learn more about my skills and experiences as a front end developer.

-## Technologies Used
+## Technologies used in this repository

 -   HTML5
--   CSS3
+-   SCSS
 -   JavaScript
 -   NextJS (AppRouter)
 -   MUI
--   SCSS

 ## Contact